 There are two different types of loop systems for ground source heat pumps, the open loop system and the closed loop system.

 The open loop system extracts groundwater which passes through a heat pump where heat is extracted.
 The closed loop system draws the heat from the ground itself and uses a continuous loop of piping connected to the indoor heat pump.
-There are three types of closed loop systems:

 Horizontal Ground Source Heat Pump

 The ground source heating system is laid in horizontal trenches that are approximately 1-2 metres deep.
 It is more common in rural areas where there is more land available.
 To install the horizontal system, the area required depends on the heating and cooling loads of your home, the depth at which your loop is going to be buried, your soil and its moisture, the climate, and the efficiency of the heat pump.
 The average 150 m2 home needs an area of between 300 and 700 m2.

 Vertical Ground Source Heat Pump

 The ground source heat pump borehole cost can vary.
 Vertical boreholes are a more expensive alternative when there is not enough area to lay the pipes horizontally.
 It is more often the appropriate choice for suburban homes where space is restricted.
 A hole is dug at least 6m into the ground for insulation and the total piping will be 50-150 m deep depending on the composition of the ground and the heat requirement of your home.

 Closed Loop System for Pond/Lake

 Although less common than horizontal or vertical systems, a closed pond loop is also an option.
 It is uncommon because it requires proximity to a body of water, so an open loop system is usually preferable.
 It may be advantageous when poor water quality prevents the use of an open loop.

 Price of Ground Source Heat Pumps

-Installation Costs of Vertical vs. Horizontal Systems
+Groundwork Costs of Vertical vs. Horizontal Systems

 The following is a table based on figures from the Energy Saving Trust, outlining the carbon dioxide and energy bill savings when using a ground source heat pump in England, Scotland and Wales.
-The exisiting systems listed are all non-condensing systems, which are likely the systems users are looking to replace.
+The existing systems listed are all non-condensing systems, which are likely the systems users are looking to replace.

 |Current System||Savings on Energy Bill (£/year)||Carbon Dioxide Savings (kgCO2/year)|